Lipki, Malbork County

 Lipki is a settlement in the administrative district of Gmina Malbork, within Malbork County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 4 km south-east of Malbork and 50 km south-east of the regional capital Gdańsk.

 Between the end of the 13th century and the 15th, the village lay in the territory of the Teutonic Knights.
 From 1466 until the First Partition of Poland, it was part of the Kingdom of Poland.
 After the partition, the region was part of Kingdom of Prussia and later the German Empire and Nazi Germany.
 In 1945 it became part of Poland again.